-The Nintendo GameBoy came out in Japan 30 years ago.
+The Nintendo GameBoy came out in Japan 30 years ago in April and launched in the US on 31 July 1989.
 But with Sony finally closing the chapter on its own handheld gaming exploits and the Nintendo 2DS and 3DS on their final descent, the days of dedicated portable games consoles look to be over.

 Yes, there is the superb Switch to ensure we can continue to game on the go, while handheld gaming will continue on smartphones, of course.
 However, small form factor games machines could soon be a thing of the past.
 They are destined to be playthings of retro fans and collectors alone.